 – Many lenders will offer an interest rate reduction if you set up an automatic payment.

 Is there anything you can do with that interest rate once you enter repayment? for example, many private student loan lenders will actually offer an interest rate deduction if you set up automatic payments on your loan.

 You’ve already determined that you would like to look into private student loan options and you’ve already compared and picked the lender that makes the most sense for you.

-You actually want to complete that at your application with that lender, once the lender determines you’re qualified for the loan, they’ll let you know some of the terms and conditions, the actual interest rate that would be set for your particular loan.
+You actually want to complete that at your application with that lender, immediately after the lender knows you’re qualified for the loan, you’ll actually inform about some of the terms and conditions, and also the actual interest rate which would be set up for your particular loan.

-Chances are you get an option to pick either a Fixed rate or a Variable
+There are chances to pick either a Fixed or a Variable rate.

 rate, if you’re having trouble qualifying on your own your lender, would likely offer you the ability to reapply with a creditworthy cosigner to help you through.